 How could we have ever missed that report, right?
 It’s so easy to find.

-In the screenshot above, I’m examining traffic to and from the homepage (as indicated by the bottom arrow on the right).
-From the little dropdown, you can easily select any page on your site to see which pages visitors viewed before arriving at the page and which pages they saw after the selected page.
+In the screenshot above, I’m examining traffic to a blog category page.
+From the available dropdown, you can easily select any page on your site to see which pages visitors viewed before arriving at the page and which pages they saw after the selected page.

-The little graph there in the center of the above screenshot refers to the pageviews of your selected page.
-If you’re new to GA, this is a great way to examine your most popular posts or the page you need visitors to view the most.
+The graph you’ll see when viewing this report diplays pageviews of your selected page.
+If you’re new to Analytics, this is a great way to examine your most popular posts or the page you need visitors to view the most.
 This drilled-down view can let you know exactly how those pages are performing.

 The Meat of the Report